 - The Great Wall Family

 This morning, you will go to take the earliest high speed train (around 8am) to Pingyao, the best preserved ancient city in China.
 You will arrive at Pingyao after about 4 hours bullet train ride, then be picked up by local tour guide and start to explore Pingyao Ancient City.
 With a history over 2700 years, Pingyao still keeps its intact charm: ancient city walls, elegant courtyards, scattered temples, all marked the splendid period during Ming and Qing dynasties.
-AS one of the bestl-preserved ancient cities in China, it was also a UNESCO World Cultural Heritage Site listed in 1997.
+AS one of the bestl-preserved ancient cities in China, it is also a UNESCO World Cultural Heritage Site listed in 1997.

 Your Pingyao Ancient City tour starts from the Ancient City Wall of Pingyao, where you can have a panorama view of the layout of this town.
 Then you will move on to the Rishengchang Former Bank, which shows you the original bank system in the past.
 After that, stroll on the traditional Ming and Qing Street, a cobbled road with old buildings on either side.
 You may like tracing back to the former bustle bazaar in the old days.
 The last travel destination today is Shuanglin Monastery, where contents a large amount of clay figures and wooden sculptures of various gods, goddesses and saints.
 You will be impressed by the traditional Chinese art forms.